-On December 22, 2017, the SEC issued guidance which allows us to record provisional amounts during a measurement period not to extend beyond one year following enactment.
-As a result of that guidance, and based on our interpretation of the U.S. Tax Cuts and Jobs Act, we have recorded provisional income tax benefits of \$130.0 million in connection with the remeasurement of our U.S. net deferred tax liability.
-We have not recorded any provisional amount in connection with the one-time deemed repatriation tax on unremitted foreign earnings.
-The ultimate impact of the U.S. Tax Cuts and Jobs Act may differ from the amounts reflected in these financial statements due to additional regulatory guidance that may be issued, changes in interpretations and assumptions, additional analysis, and actions the Company may take as a result.
-The Company expects to update these provisional amounts as the analysis is finalized within the one-year measurement period.
+On December 22, 2017, the SEC issued guidance which allowed us to record provisional amounts during a measurement period not to extend beyond one year following enactment.
+As a result of that guidance, and based on our interpretation of the U.S. Tax Cuts and Jobs Act, we recorded provisional income tax benefits of \$130.0 million in connection with the remeasurement of our U.S. net deferred tax liability in 2017 and updated these income tax benefits in 2018.
+Adjustments during the measurement period were not material and have been reflected in income tax expense.
+Although we no longer consider the amounts recorded to be provisional, the ultimate impact of the U.S. Tax Cuts and Jobs Act may differ from the amounts reflected in these financial statements due to additional regulatory guidance that may be issued, changes in interpretations and assumptions, additional analysis, and actions we may take as a result.